mannyaalonso/what-to-watch/README.md

 ## Speed
 Fetching the movies might feel slow, but understand there is a lot going on under the hood.
-1. Calls chat-gpt with the users inputs
+1. Calls gpt-4-turbo with the users inputs (newest model, better outputs but it's slower at the moment).
-2. Structures the response into json
+2. Structures the response into json and sends it to call OMDb API.
 3. Calls OMDb API one title at a time to get more info and poster image about each movie recommened.

 ## Components